-In the first two years of the programme, you will attend core and methodological training sessions which will help you to finalise your research proposal within the first two terms of study.
-These sessions will focus on methodology, research design, project and data management, and research ethics.
+In the first two years of the course, you will attend compulsory research training sessions which will help you to finalise your research proposal within the first two terms of study.
+These sessions will focus on methodology, research design, research project and data management, and research ethics.

 The training sessions will be complemented by small group seminars.
-These are specifically designed to support the completion of the three assignments and viva examinations which make up the first stage of the EdD, while also refining your educational research skills to enable you to produce original, doctoral-level, practice-based research.
+These are specifically designed to support the completion of the two assessment stages which make up the first stage of the EdD, while also refining your educational research skills to enable you to produce original, doctoral-level, practice-based research.
 You will gain a comprehensive insight into debates in literature relating to your chosen area of professional practice, as well as begin to critically justify your chosen methodological approach, based on an identifiable philosophical position.

-Following this first stage, the focus of your work will be on completing your research and writing up a 60,000-word doctoral thesis in which you will make a distinct contribution to professional knowledge in your field of study.
+Following these first two years, the focus of your work will be on completing your research and writing up a 60,000-word doctoral thesis in which you will make a distinct contribution to professional knowledge in your field of study.

 The programme typically requires approximately 23.5 hours per week dedicated to research-related activity.

-Core and methodical training sessions and small group seminars will be scheduled as face-to-face sessions over one full weekend, four Saturdays and a summer school each year.
-You will also need to attend ten scheduled online twilight research development sessions per year.
+During the first year of study, compulsory research training sessions and small group seminars will be scheduled as face-to-face sessions over one Saturday, one full weekend and a three-day summer school.
+There will also be 10 compulsory online twilight research development sessions and three compulsory online Saturday schools.

-For the third year of study and beyond, ongoing group support will be provided at three scheduled Saturday schools held on campus and five online twilight sessions per year.
+For the third year of study and beyond, ongoing group support will be provided at two scheduled online Saturday schools and three online twilight sessions per year.

 Outside of these occasions, attendance on campus will be determined by your individual development needs and the nature of your project.

-The programme incorporates three viva examinations where your written submissions are assessed by a team of experts.
-There will also be an interim assessment which takes place between the first two viva examinations.
+The course incorporates three viva examinations where your written submissions will be assessed by a team of experts.

 At the third viva examination, which represents the culmination of the Professional Doctorate, your final thesis will be presented.

-Structured and online research development sessions will be led by academic experts from across the university.
+Compulsory research training sessions and research development sessions will be led by academic experts from across the University.
 You will also be supported by two supervisors who, between them, will have academic expertise in the methodological and substantive areas of your research.